Date of Award:

 Overall, this research should contribute to those who work with, design programming, or conduct research on married couples.
 The findings from this study advance existing knowledge on newlywed and established marriage as well as suggest future directions of study.

 Moen, Daniel Alfred, "Newlywed to Established Marriage: A Longitudinal Study of Early Risk and Protective Factors that Influence Marital Satisfaction" (2011).
 All Graduate Theses and Dissertations.
-Paper 1127.
+1127.